-The Atlantic Seaboard is known as Cape Town’s ‘Riviera’, running from the V&A Waterfront on the north Shore of Table Mountain all the way down to Hout Bay.
+The Atlantic Seaboard is known as Cape Town’s ‘Riviera’.
+It runs from the V&A Waterfront on the north Shore of Table Mountain all the way down to Hout Bay.
 The much-loved Atlantic Seaboard encompasses the vibey hub of Green Point, the Sea Point Promenade, which stretches along the water’s edge from Mouille Point to the end of Sea Point, the upmarket beachfront neighbourhoods of Clifton and Camps Bay, and the quaint harbour village affectionately known as the Republic of Hout Bay.
-The Key point Atlantic Seaboard with beaches like Clifton, Camps Bay and Hout Bay are popular for swimming.
+The Key point Atlantic Seaboard with beaches like Clifton, Camps Bay and Hout Bay are popular for swimming.c

 Western Seaboard (Blouberg, Big Bay, Melbosstrand)